$22.69 $376.90 Buy It Now

 Image sensor technology is constantly evolving to meet the demands of modern digital cameras.
 Manufacturers are always looking for ways to improve image quality, speed, and low-light performance.
 Some of the key innovations and trends in image sensor technology include:

-See also Best used digital camera on e-bay
+See also Best digital camera of all time

 1. Backside Illumination (BSI)